weavejester/integrant/README.md

 ## Usage

 Integrant starts with a configuration map.
-Each top-level key in the map represents a configuration that can be turned into a concrete implementation.
+Each top-level key in the map represents a configuration that can be "initiated" into a concrete implementation.
 Configurations can reference other keys via the `ref` function.